-The key stakeholders play a very crucial part in the navigation of healthcare management systems along with designing and implementing the care management programs.
-Due to the COVID-19 Pandemic, we must need to consider a whole new approach to the healthcare delivery system.
+The key stakeholders play a crucial part in the navigation of healthcare management systems and designing and implementing the care management programs.
+Due to the COVID-19 Pandemic, we must consider a whole new approach to the healthcare delivery system.
 We need to design seamless facilities and always test solutions as bad user experience can impact the daily delivery system.
 The focus has been shifted to design for the patient’s safety.

 - 3-D Printing